 Brian Eno Biography (Wikipedia)

 Born in Suffolk, Eno studied painting and experimental music at art school in the late 1960s before joining glam rock group Roxy Music as synthesizer player in 1971.
-After recording two albums with the band, he departed in 1973 to record a number of solo albums, ultimately helping to develop ambient music with influential works such as Another Green World (1975), Discreet Music (1975), and Music for Airports (1978).
-During this decade, Eno would also begin a parallel career as an innovative producer, which included work on albums by Talking Heads and Devo, the no wave compilation No New York (1978), and works by avant-garde artists such as John Cale, Jon Hassell, and Harold Budd, among others.
-He also took part in frequent collaborations, among them albums with guitarist Robert Fripp, German experimental group Cluster, singer David Bowie’s late-70s “Berlin Trilogy”, and the David Byrne collaboration My Life in the Bush of Ghosts (1981).
+After recording two albums with the band, he departed in 1973 to record a number of solo albums, ultimately helping to develop ambient music with works such as Another Green World (1975), Discreet Music (1975), and Music for Airports (1978).
+He took part in frequent collaborations with artists such as Robert Fripp, Cluster, David Bowie on his “Berlin Trilogy”, and David Byrne on 1981's My Life in the Bush of Ghosts.
+During the 1970s, Eno would also begin a parallel career as a producer, which included work on albums by Talking Heads and Devo, the no wave compilation No New York (1978), and works by avant-garde artists such as John Cale, Jon Hassell, Laraaji, and Harold Budd, among others.

 - Brian Eno on his album The Shiphttps://ichef.bbci.co.uk/images/ic/240x135/p03t4px2.jpghttps://ichef.bbci.co.uk/images/ic/240x135/p03t4px2.jpg2016-05-08T19:00:00.000ZStuart presents a report from Brian Eno's studio, where the album was created.http://www.bbc.co.uk/music/audiovideo/popular/p03t4pxd